Skip to content

 - https://myapplication.example.com/path2

-error.
+In the example above, only path1 and path2 are routed to the application including any sub-paths.
+All other paths may return a 404 error.
 Please keep in mind that no path stripping is done as part of the routing and the full path is passed to the application.

-Ingress redirects¶
+Ingress redirectsΒΆ

 ingress redirects is a way to perform redirects in NAIS.